 HHP 252A Fitness/First Aid (3 Credits)

 Introduces both first aid and wellness topics, such as immediate and temporary care for injury and illness, control of bleeding, care for poisoning, splinting, bandaging and transportation, as well as fitness, nutrition and stress management.
 Students earn first aid and CPR cards in both adult and infant from the National Safety Council upon completion of course.

 Looks beyond health risk factors to broader wellness dimensions (i.e. mental, emotional, spiritual, environmental, cultural & financial).
 Conventional & alternative paradigms of chronic disease causes plus modalities for healing will be explored through the role of our minds, environment, relationships, spirituality, & social support.

 HHP 259 Care and Prevention of Athletic Injury (3 Credits)

 Introduces management of athletic injuries, injury recognition and assessment, proper care and treatment of athletic injuries and rehabilitation of athletic injuries.
 Emphasizes hands-on experience included for mastery of surface anatomy, injury assessment and proficiency in rudimentary injury care and rehabilitation practices.

 HHP 260 Anatomical Kinesiology (4 Credits)

-This is an introduction to the science of human movement (kinesiology).
-The class explores the anatomical elements such as muscle action and joint structure and function involved in the gross motor movement.
-Major emphasis will be on structural anatomy, primary movers of each joint, and muscle utilization for specific sport actions.
+Introduces the science of human movement (kinesiology).
+Explores the anatomical elements, such as muscle action and joint structure and function involved in the gross motor movement.
+Emphasizes structural anatomy, primary movers of each joint, and muscle utilization for specific sport actions.